jesse-smith/nbscar/README.md

 [![R-CMD-check](https://github.com/jesse-smith/nbscar/workflows/R-CMD-check/badge.svg)](https://github.com/jesse-smith/nbscar/actions)
 <!-- badges: end -->

-nbscar is an R package for interfacing with the TN NBS system.
+WORK IN PROGRESS. nbscar is an R package for interfacing with the TN NBS system.
 It uses the [webdriver](https://github.com/rstudio/webdriver) package to programmatically operate the NBS UI.
 This package is primarily designed for use within the Shelby County Health Department, but contributions and modifications for use in